cassandra-sh/Go-away-condor-/README.md

 This code monitors the memory and cpu percentage usage of other users on your computer and if they use more than a set threshold, it spawns some pointless processes to remind Condor that you are using this computer and don't need someone using your RAM!

+It runs a few processes, maximizing your CPU usage for a couple minutes, then stops.
+By that point, Condor typically leaves, but if it doesn't work, it will rinse and repeat.

   - What is this project?

 Peyton Hall desktop computers have a computing cluster called Condor installed on them, for utilizing not-in-use desktops.
 However, this cluster is notorious for using your resources when you need them!